 Perspectives on Clinical Trial Design in NMIBC - Ashish Kamat

 Ashish Kamat reviews bacillus Calmette-Guérin (BCG) Failure and uses the example of Diagnostic/Surveillance Cystoscopy for patients in which regular white light cystoscopy was performed vs blue light cystoscopy and how comparing between trials allowing one or the other would raise these confounding factors.
-He concludes with the timing of BCG treatment factors and notes importance of considering maintenance vs induction treatment and how initial treatment can show BCG failure much sooner than it should.
+He concludes with the timing of BCG treatment factors and notes the importance of considering maintenance vs induction treatment and how initial treatment can show BCG failure much sooner than it should.

 Definitions, End Points, and Clinical Trial Designs for Non–Muscle-Invasive Bladder Cancer: Recommendations From the International Bladder Cancer Group